meshery/meshery/docs/pages/extensibility/providers.md

 list: include
 ---

 Meshery offers _Providers_ as a point of extensibility.
-It has a built-in Local Provider, named **"None"** and supports _Remote Providers_ that are designed to be pluggable. _Remote Providers_ offer a point of extension to users / integrators to deliver enhanced functionality, using Meshery as a platform.
-A specific provider can be enforced in a Meshery instance by passing the name of the provider with the env variable `PROVIDER`.
+It has a built-in Local Provider, named **"None"** and supports _Remote Providers_ that are designed to be pluggable. _Remote Providers_ offer a point of extension to users / integrators to deliver enhanced functionality such as authentication and authorization, using Meshery as a platform.

 1. **Extensibility points offer clean separation of Meshery's core functionality versus plugin functionality.**
    - [MeshMap]({{site.baseurl}}/extensions/meshmap) is an example of a feature to be delivered via Remote Provider.